-PREA regulations require adult prisons and jails and juvenile detention facilities to screen individuals within seventy-two (72) hours of intake to assess the individual's risk for sexual victimization or abuse.5 This screening "shall consider, at a minimum . . . whether the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex or gender nonconforming."6 Agencies are then charged with using this screening information to "inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive."
-Safety determinations must be made on an individualized basis.8 individuals to male or female facilities.10 All such program and housing assignments must "be reassessed at least twice each year to review any threats to safety experienced by the inmate"11 and an individual's "own views with respect to his or her own safety shall be given serious consideration" in these assessments.12
+PREA regulations require adult prisons and jails and juvenile detention facilities to screen individuals within seventy-two (72) hours of intake to assess the individual's risk for sexual victimization or abuse.4 This screening "shall consider, at a minimum . . . whether the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex or gender nonconforming."
+Agencies are then charged with using this screening information to "inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive."
+Safety determinations must be made on an individualized basis.

+PREA regulations also require agencies to make individualized housing and program placements for all transgender and intersex individuals.
+This includes assignment of transgender and intersex individuals to male or female facilities.
+All such program and housing assignments must "be reassessed at least twice each year to review any threats to safety experienced by the inmate" and an individual's "own views with respect to his or her own safety shall be given serious consideration" in these assessments.